Quasi-isometric rigidity of subgroups and Filtered ends: Introduction

 \subsection{Acknowledgements}

-The authors thank Juan Felipe Rodriguez-Quinche for comments and proof reading of parts of the manuscript.
+The authors thank the anonymous referee for comments and suggestions that improved the quality of the manuscript.
+The authors thank Juan Felipe Rodriguez-Quinche for comments and proof reading of parts of an earlier version of the manuscript.
+We also thank Sam Hughes for comments on this work, and for bringing to our attention an improvement of Proposition~\ref{prop:finite:generation}.
+The authors thank Anthony Genevois for pointing out the work in~\cite{Ge19,GT21} that provides examples of qi-characteristic collections, see \cref{prop:example01}.
 We also thank Nicholas Touikan for comments and helpful discussions on the topics of the note.
-We thank Sam Hughes for comments on this work, and for bringing to our attention \cref{question:Fn}.
 E.M.P acknowledges funding by the Natural Sciences and Engineering Research Council of Canada, NSERC.
+LJSS was supported by grant PAPIIT-IA101221.